Omicron mutates again: What we know about 3 new subvariants - NewsBreak

 (NEXSTAR) – The omicron variant of COVID-19 has once again evolved, spawning new versions of itself with slight mutations that could make the virus more transmissible or more dangerous.

 With each new subvariant comes a new mixture of letters and numbers.
-BA.5 is still the dominant variant in the U.S., according to the latest data from the Centers for Disease Control and Prevention, but two new subvariants are rising up the ranks: BQ.1 and BQ.1.1.Colorado kids’ math scores suffered since COVID pandemic
+BA.5 is still the dominant variant in the U.S., according to the latest data from the Centers for Disease Control and Prevention, but two new subvariants are rising up the ranks: BQ.1 and BQ.1.1.The main COVID-19 symptoms have changed, research shows

 There’s also XBB, a subvariant spreading rapidly in other countries, that’s causing some concern.